rxcomm/encoDHer/ANONYMOUS.md

 messages to alt.anonymous.messages?
 Isn't one or the other good enough?

-A: Mixmaster is vulnerable to tagging attacks.
+  * Mixmaster is vulnerable to tagging attacks.
 Using tor as a submission channel to mixmaster prevents tagged messages from being traced to the sender.
 Tor is vulnerable to traffic analysis due to its low